OUR GOAL: Protect the Land and Water of the Colorado River Basin and Texas Coast

 Our goal is to protect the natural land and waters of Central Texas and the Gulf Coast by advocating for protecting, conserving , restoring and enhancing the ecological functions of rivers and their associated groundwater, watershed bays and estuaries in order to optimize water available for beneficial human and environmental uses throughout the basin.
 To do this we gather and use scientific information to advocate for restoring and sustaining ecological services provided by environmental systems, provide environmental education and outreach to the public regarding the challenges that face the region, and seek solutions to the challenges facing us in the decades ahead.

 The Colorado River Basin and Carrizo-Wilcox Aquifer Intersect

-Most of our work is in the lower Colorado River Basin of Texas.
+Most of our work is in the lower Colorado River Basin and along the Gulf Coast.
 When the Spanish explorers arrived in Central Texas in the late 1600’s they found a huge, almost impenetrable Post Oak Savannah wilderness teeming with bears, coyotes, deer and bison which they called the Monte Grande – or “Big Thicket”.
 The Colorado River, almost a mile wide with sand banks and abundant in mussel shells, had water which was “the best we have found”.
 The unending forest of pine, live-oak and oak were so tall and thick that in some places it was difficult to see the sky.
 Springs were abundant and prolific providing clean, clear, pure water to streams and rivers from the abundant and huge aquifers that lay beneath the ground (1,2).
 Much changed as this region was settled and human activities began changing the landscape.

 ____________________________________1. “The Overlooked Estrada: The Espinosa-Olivares-Aguirre Expedition of 1709” by Anibal Gonzales.
 Sayersville Historical Association Bulletin, Number 2 Fall 1982.